besure94/memory-lane/README.md

 * Add CSS styling to application.

-* Add timestamps to application to show when memories were created.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).